anno-mods/BugFixes/Readme.md

 ### A collection of bugfixes

+THIS is still WIP!
+Renaming and Restructure will for sure happen and is open for discussion at discord!
+But you can already contribute.

 I would organize it in this way:
 1) One mod for "small in file size" fixes.
 2) One package of fixes for bigger files, like graphics.